 How to Prevent Omnivore Warnings?

 Fortunately, there are things that you can do to ensure that your list is 100% clean and you have high email deliverability.

-We recommend that you apply a double opt-in process for those that want to sign up to the list.
+We recommend that you apply a double opt-in process for those that want to sign up for your mailing list.
 This option will allow people to sign up and receive an email straight away and the sign-up process is completed only when they click a verification link in the email.
 This process is increasingly becoming popular because it’s fool-proof.

-If you want to create a truly clean list, you must ensure that people have verified their email address.
+If you want to create an immaculate list, you must ensure that people have verified their email addresses.
 As well as, you have to make sure that every single recipient has agreed to receive your campaigns.

-First of all, you must remember that it’s illegal to purchase a list from third-parties.
+First of all, you must remember that it is illegal to purchase a list from third-parties.
 However, some people will go around it and still use such a service.
 If you want to avoid an Omnivore warning at all times, you should create the list by yourself.
 Third parties collect stale addresses that are full of spam traps.
-If the system detects that you’ve used such a list, you will get rejected.
+If the system detects that you have used such a list, you will get rejected.